Connect with others who understand.

 • Warmth or heat

-Inflammatory Beast Cancer Tests and Diagnosis
+Inflammatory Breast Cancer Tests and Diagnosis

 If you receive a diagnosis of inflammatory breast cancer, your doctor may recommend additional imaging tests to see whether cancer cells have spread to other parts of the body.
 These other imaging tests may include positron emission tomography (PET), computed tomography (CT), or a combination.